The Simpsons: Hit & Run: Development

 When developing the graphics, the team decided to include landmarks from Springfield.
-The player is able to enter some of them, including the Kwik-E-Mart, Moe's Tavern, Springfield Elementary School, and The Android's Dungeon and Baseball Card Shop.
+The player is able to enter some of them, including the Kwik-E-Mart, Moe's Tavern, Springfield Elementary School, and The Android's Dungeon & Baseball Card Shop.
 During Hit & Run's development, 20th Century Fox, Gracie Films and Matt Groening, the creator of The Simpsons, played important roles in bringing The Simpsons universe into a 3D environment.
-All character voices were supplied by the actual cast, and the series' writers wrote the entire story for the game, including dialogue.
-Voice samples original to the game, as well as one-liners from the show, can be heard in Hit & Run.
+All character voices were supplied by the actual cast, and the series' writers wrote the entire story for the game, including dialogue, with a total of 12,231 recorded lines; Yeardley Smith (Lisa Simpson) had more lines for the game than she would perform for a whole season of the show.
+Voice samples original to the game, as well as one-liner jokes from the show, can be heard in Hit & Run.
 Some of the dialogue from Road Rage was reused.
-Tim Ramage, the associate producer of the game's publisher, Vivendi Universal Games, considered it a blessing to have the opportunity of working with The Simpsons cast, along with the writers, with Ramage saying "...you have no concerns about quality; you know you’re getting the best there is."
+Tim Ramage, the associate producer of the game's publisher, Vivendi Universal Games, considered it a blessing to have the opportunity of working with The Simpsons cast, along with the writers, with Ramage saying "...you have no concerns about quality; you know you're getting the best there is."

 The game's soundtrack was primarily composed by Marc Baril, with additional compositions by Jeff Tymoschuk and Allan Levy.
-The soundtrack includes various arrangements of the original Simpsons theme by Danny Elfman, and features specific melodies for each playable character; for example, Bart's gameplay is accompanied by hard rock, while Lisa has laid-back motifs that Steven Hopper of GameZone compared to beach party films.
+The soundtrack includes various arrangements of the original "The Simpsons Theme" by Danny Elfman, and features specific melodies for each playable character; for example, Bart's gameplay is accompanied by hard rock, while Lisa has laid-back motifs that Steven Hopper of GameZone compared to beach party films.

+Vivendi Universal Games spent US$7 million marketing Hit & Run.